Paul Davidson (economist): Controversies

 Paul Davidson warned of the impending subprime mortgage crisis in January 2008 and explicitly contested Alan Greenspan's recommendation for a market-based solution to let “housing prices (and security pegged to mortgages) fall until investors see them as bargains and start buying, stabilizing the economy,” instead accurately predicting that “if Congress does nothing, then a year from today we may be mired in the Greatest Recession since the Great Depression.”
 Ten months later when the economy collapsed, Greenspan admitted in Congressional testimony to be shocked that his free-market ideology was flawed.

 Congressional appearances

 Davidson has appeared before United States congressional subcommittees and provided testimony twenty times from 1973 to 1985 mostly on energy and antitrust issues.

-Published Activity
+Scholarly contributions

-Davidson has authored or co-authored 22 books including Who's Afraid of John Maynard Keynes?
+Davidson has authored or co-authored 22 books, including Who's Afraid of John Maynard Keynes?
 Challenging Economic Governance in an Age of Growing Inequality and hundreds of articles.